alpha-xone/xbbg/docs/index.rst

 Noted that local data usage must be compliant with Bloomberg Datafeed Addendum (full description in `DAPI<GO>`):

-> To access Bloomberg data via the API (and use that data in Microsoft Excel),
-> your company must sign the 'Datafeed Addendum' to the Bloomberg Agreement.
+    To access Bloomberg data via the API (and use that data in Microsoft Excel), your company must sign the 'Datafeed Addendum' to the Bloomberg Agreement.
-> This legally binding contract describes the terms and conditions of your use
-> of the data and information available via the API (the “Data”).
+    This legally binding contract describes the terms and conditions of your use of the data and information available via the API (the "Data").
-> The most fundamental requirement regarding your use of Data is that it cannot
-> leave the local PC you use to access the BLOOMBERG PROFESSIONAL service.
+    The most fundamental requirement regarding your use of Data is that it cannot leave the local PC you use to access the BLOOMBERG PROFESSIONAL service.